 As I stated above, English is not the only language that has puns.
 Spanish also has some great ones, such as the following:

-The joke exists because there are both a noun and an inflected (conjugated) verb that has the form vino and is pronounced the same way.
-The noun means wine and the inflected verb means ‘he/she/it came’.
+The joke exists because there are both a noun and an inflected (conjugated) verb that has the form nada and is pronounced the same way.
+The noun means nothing and the inflected verb means ‘he/she/it swims’.

 Romance languages aren’t the only ones.
 German and German-based puns also are a hoot!